zenq-tw/wh3_db_to_lua/README.md

-# TW Utility: RFPM database to lua table
+# TW Utility: RPFM database to lua table
 It is a small utility that allow extract db tables from game `.pack` files and convert it to `.lua` script that you can `require` in your mods.

 ## Requirements